kman4/AirbnbPredictions/README.md

 ## Questions

-1. Is location the most important factor in determining a listing price?
+1. Is location the most important factor in determining listing prices?
-2. How do the listing rates change with amenities & accommodations?
+2. How much does the amenities and the size of the unit impact the listing prices?
 3. How does the number of units available within a specific area affect the price of Airbnb?
 4. Do good reviews drive up the rates?
 5. Should a host price their listing differently during a specific time of the week, month, year and holidays?